StringCase.sbapp sample application uses a Java operator to change the case of strings. This is then used to implement case-insensitive query

 Uppercase.
 Do the same for the

-StringCase.sbapptab in the EventFlow Editor, then click the button.
-The application starts and Studio switches to the SB Test/Debug perspective.
+StringCase.sbappis the currently active tab in the EventFlow Editor, then click the button.
+This starts the fragment and Studio switches to the SB Test/Debug perspective.

 Select the Manual Input view.
 Selectfrom the Input Stream list.